AnBi2199/KOFXIV-Team-Banner-Creator/README.md

 #KOFXIV-Team-Banner-Creator

+#Requirements:
-#Requirements: Python 3+
+Python 3+

 #Usage:
-execute loadImage.py__
+execute loadImage.py <br />
-A command promt will open that lets you decide which character to put where (Left, Mid, Right).__
+A command promt will open that lets you decide which character to put where (Left, Mid, Right). <br />
-You can adjust the spacing of the middle character by typing in a number (negative values allowed) into the "adjust Mid" prompt line__
+You can adjust the spacing of the middle character by typing in a number (negative values allowed) into the "adjust Mid" prompt line <br />